 Part 1.
 Part 2.
 The first of these musical destructions comes when Pierrot and Marianne are housed in the flat of a dead man.
-So far, the film has shown little sign of doing anything as extreme as breaking out into musical numbers, so when Anna Karina starts to sing along to the accompaniment of a … Continue reading Avant Godard – Part 3 (Pierrot Le Fou and Conclusion on Godard’s Music).
+So far, the film has shown little sign of doing anything as extreme as breaking out into musical numbers, so when Anna Karina starts to sing along to the accompaniment of a piano track, it instantly kills the little illusion Pierrot Le … Continue reading Avant Godard – Part 3 (Pierrot Le Fou and Conclusion on Godard’s Music).

 Though 1968 may best be remembered for Romero’s zombies, another film released that same year had a similar impact to the way horror films in the subsequent decade were scored.
 Rosemary’s Baby, directed by Polish émigré Roman Polanski, has a legacy of imitators that developed from its scoring techniques.
 Polanski’s tale of the occult in a Manhattan apartment block primarily employs a classical score but large … Continue reading The Horror Score Rebellion – Part 3 (Rosemary’s Baby And Popular Music In Horror)

 Playing against our expectations and how music can twist our emotional construction and beliefs on scenarios of reality for its own ends.
 “Music is a “mirror” that allows one to “see one’s self”” – Slobada and O’Neill quoting DeNora (1999 p51).
 I mentioned early about the dark to side to my argument but also how it backs up my initial ideas more effectively then the … Continue reading Film Scores and the Social Construction of Emotions (Lynch and Kubrick) – Part 2